iO-Academy/docker-image/README.md

 git clone git@github.com:Mayden-Academy/docker-image.git .
 ```

-We now need to give docker permissions to run in the `/sites` folder.
-Click on the docker whale and select Preference > File Sharing.
-From here you need to add (using the + button) the `/sites` folder and then click "Apply and Restart"

-Once restarted, you can now turn the image on by running:
+You can now turn the image on by running:

 ```
 docker-compose up